The Top 8 essential topics for mid level manager training

 - Team Building and Employee Motivation: Train managers in team-building exercises and employee recognition strategies.
 Have managers participate in team-building activities and create motivation plans for their teams.

-- Conflict Resolution and Emotional Intelligence: Provide training in conflict resolution techniques and emotional intelligence.
+- Conflict Resolution and Emotional Intelligence: Provide training in skills for conflict resolution techniques and emotional intelligence.
 Role-play scenarios where managers practice resolving conflicts with empathy and professionalism.

 - Ethics and Decision-Making: Cover ethical considerations and dilemmas managers may face.
 Present ethical dilemmas relevant to their industry and discuss the decision-making process based on ethical principles.